jackvandrunen/essentials-of-economics/about.md

 Ballvé's original work.

-Below I have reconstructed a biography of the author as best I can from the various sources I could conjure up from the depths of the web, both in English and Catalan.
+Below I have reconstructed a biography of the author as best I can from the prefatory material to this book, as well as from various sources I could conjure up from the depths of the web, both in English and Catalan.
 Though sadly very little about him is now known, Faustino Ballvé remains one of the most interesting intellectual figures I am aware of.